The need for enhanced EU cooperation with the CPTPP

 What is the National Board of Trade Sweden?

-The National Board of Trade (Kommerskollegium in Swedish) is a Swedish government agency for international trade, the EU internal market and trade policy.
+The National Board of Trade is the Swedish government agency for international trade, the EU internal market and trade policy.
 Our mission is to facilitate free and open trade with transparent rules as well as free movement in the EU internal market.
+We provide the Swedish Government with independent analyses, reports and policy recommendations and take into account the views of businesses of all sizes in international trade policy-related matters.